 - Contact the SEEDS office if you are not already a host site.

-- If you are a host site, SEEDS will promote these positions, and you may begin to get calls from interested students.
-You can mail them your application or simply have them complete one at an interview.
+- If you are a host site, SEEDS will promote these positions, and you may begin to get emails/calls from interested students.
+You can mail your application to students, or simply have them complete one at an interview.
 You have complete control over hiring and firing of interns within the confines of employment law.
 We do recommend that you interview them in person.

-- The supervisor and intern to fill out a learning contract that will clarify objectives throughout the internship.
+- The supervisor and intern must fill out a Learning Contract that will clarify objectives throughout the internship.
 This document can also be helpful in directing the types of experiences and training provided.

-- After the student has provided Financial Aid with a signed learning contract, the Financial Aid office will write a contract for the student.
+- After the student has provided the financial aid office with a signed Learning Contract, the financial aid office will write a Student Agreement contract for the student to sign and return to financial aid.

 - Reed will sign these contract forms and send copies to the agency, the student, and to the student payroll office.
 Students cannot be paid for work completed before Reed has signed these forms.